ujjwalkar0/Doctormirror/README.md

 ## Workflow

-### Step 1: Doctor or Patient or Nurse or Ambulance or Hospital have to register
+### Doctor or Patient or Nurse or Ambulance or Hospital have to register

 <div>